Independent Quality Management System Audits

 As a DVSA approved training centre (AC00184) and a provider of transport manager refresher and operator licence awareness training to the level of knowledge as expected by the Senior Traffic Commissioner, Truck UK have been providing specialist training to goods vehicle operators and their drivers since 2007.
 This includes Driver CPC approved periodic training, toolbox talks and all types of induction and refresher training.

 Driver CPC approved periodic training courses presented by Truck UK are available in-house for goods vehicle operators that want to provide their professional vocational drivers' with top quality and well presented training sessions.
-Subjects covered include drivers' hours, vehicle maintenance; safe and secure loading; health & safety, manual handling, working at height, emergency first aid at work (max 12 on EFAW course) and road risk.
-We do not provide remote online driver training.
+Since 3rd December 2024 DVSA approved training centres in the UK have been able to provide courses that meet either National (N) or International (I) Driver CPC criteria.
+Truck UK have approved courses that include drivers' hours, vehicle maintenance; safe and secure loading; health & safety, avoidance of bridge strikes, manual handling, working at height, emergency first aid at work (max 12 on EFAW course) and road risk.
+We do not

 When considering management training and the need for operators' and transport managers (standard operators) / responsible persons (restricted operators) to meet continuous professional development (CPD) requirements, as expected by the traffic commissioner, our one-day Operator Licence Awareness Course (OLAC) ensures that operators' are up to date when it comes to licence compliance and that the requirement for a minimum of such training having been undertaken within every five years by all those named on operators' licences is fulfilled.